-From the moment they are enabled via VTY, GSMTAP messages will be generated and sent in UDP encapsulation to the IANA-registered UDP port for GSMTAP (4729) at the IP address specified in the command line argument.
+From the moment they are enabled via VTY, GSMTAP messages will be generated and sent in UDP encapsulation to the IANAregistered UDP port for GSMTAP (4729) of the specified remote address.

 14.2.3 Configuring power ramping

 OsmoBTS can ramp up the power of its trx over time.
 This helps reduce cell congestion in busy environments.